 How to Reap the Benefits of Fire Cider

-Proponents of this fiery concoction note fire cider to help support digestion, keep away seasonal colds and flus, boost circulation, and break up sinus infections.
+Proponents of this fiery, folk remedy, concoction note, fire cider may help support digestion, keep away seasonal colds and flus, boost circulation, and aide in breaking up sinus infections.

 This fire cider recipe is made up of a host of healthful and nutrient-packed ingredients, notably ginger, garlic, turmeric, and everyone’s favorite vinegar, ACV.